JanCBrammer/biopeaks/README.md

 **segmentdialog** can be closed any time by clicking **_abort segmentation_**.
 Clicking **_abort segmentation_** discards any values that might have been selected.
 You can segment the biosignal at any time.
 Other data (peaks, statistics) will be also be segmented if they are already computed.
+Note that the selected segment must have a minimum duration of five seconds.

 ### save biosignal
 **menubar** -> **_biosignal_** -> _save_ opens a file dialog that lets you
 select a directory and file name for saving the biosignal.
-Saving the biosignal can be useful after segmentation.
-Note that the file is saved in its original format containing all channels.
+Note that saving the biosignal is only possible after segmentation.
+The file is saved in its original format containing all channels.

 ### find peaks